Olliter/Olliter_Manuals/OL-SD20A/README.md

 The recommended sample rate is 192000 samples per second.

-  ![warning - 2S.I.
-Software e Servizi per l\'Ingegneria        -       -       -       -       -       -       -       -       -  As the sample rate is increased, more system and network
-  S.r.l.](./resources/images/0cde365bbde16b18cec1e5476298a322f1da9dae.png)   resources will be required by the software, please adjust the settings accordingly
+> [!WARNING]As the sample rate is increased, more system and network resources will be required by the software, please adjust the settings accordingly